StructVarGA/polledHiC/logbook/README.md

 I controlled the two runs that finished, and I didn't see any issue on logs or errs files.

-I re-analyzed the failed runs but I had some failed run quickly because `run name has been already use`..
+After clean my work space, I re-analyzed the failed runs but I had some failed run quickly because `run name has been already use`...
+I think that it will there be a problem with the space available on my genologin space...
+The `polledHiC/work/` directory already contains more than 900Gb of data.